nxskok/stad29-notes/slides_d29.md

 # Analysis of variance

 ## Analysis of variance

-* Analysis of variance used with:
+* Analysis of variance used with: xxx

   * counted/measured response

   * categorical explanatory variable(s)

   * that is, data divided into groups, and see if response significantly different among groups

   * or, see whether knowing group membership helps to predict response.

 * Typically two stages:

-* $F$-test to detect {\em any} differences among/due to groups
+  * $F$-test to detect *any* differences among/due to groups

-* if $F$-test significant, do {\em multiple comparisons} to see which groups significantly different from which.
+  * if $F$-test significant, do *multiple comparisons* to see which groups significantly different from which.

 * Need special multiple comparisons method because just doing (say) two-sample $t$-tests on each pair of groups gives too big a chance of finding "significant" differences by accident.